rippleblue/youtube-video-importer/readme.txt

 Easily import YouTube and Vimeo videos in bulk to your posts, pages or any custom post type.

 == Description ==
 This code is borrowed from Meks Video Importer v1.0.9 under GPLv3 license.
-The orginal code is https://plugins.svn.wordpress.org/meks-video-importer
+The orginal code is https://plugins.svn.wordpress.org/meks-video-importer .
+It now conflicts with the original version of Meks Video Importer, you can't use both plugin at the same time.

 Meks Video Importer was originally created as a feature for our [Vlog WordPress theme](https://mekshq.com/theme/vlog/) but now it can be used on any WordPress website.